Tutorial: Variations and Padloper (Part 1)

 In this short tutorial, we show you how to integrate Variations into a Padloper online shop.
 Padloper is a powerful and very flexible eCommerce platform for ProcessWire.
 Although the use of FieldtypeVariations is not limted to products/webshops, it is probably the more common example of the use of variations and attributes.
 For simplicity, we are going to build a product page for a webshop, specifically, one selling T-Shirts.

 After going through this lesson, in a couple of easy-to-follow steps you will be able to create powerful and flexible product attributes and variations for your webshop.
-There are no limits to the number of attributes values combinations (variations) that you can create and use.
+There are no limits to the number of attributes options combinations (variations) that you can create and use.
 Variations are edited and applied on a per page basis.
 Hence, each product, whilst sharing the same base Variations field (for instance with the custom columns/attributes of price, SKU, notes, etc), can tailor what attributes are available to it, making the product page unique.

 Please note that the code used here is adapted from the tutorial on Padloper's site on building product variations using PageTable or Repeaters.
 Although those approaches work well for building variations, you will, hopefully, discover that using FieldtypeVariations for such needs is ultimately easier, more flexible and powerful.